Gvistic/Firework-Show/README.md

 task.wait(2)

 -- Ignite the firework named "Firework1" with type of "Rocket".
-(Other types: "Crackle", "Confetti" and "Rainbow") RodisFireworksModule:Ignite("Rocket","Firework1")
+RodisFireworksModule:Ignite("Rocket","Firework1")
 ```